So, you’ve got the dreaded school supply list in hand and you’re ready to dive into the world of pencils, binders, and backpacks.

 If possible, you may want to try and stay away from the scented glue sticks and choose a glue that uses natural and/or plant-based ingredients.
 Fragranced products can often have endocrine-disrupting phthalates hidden in them.

-Onyx & Green has a plant-based glue stick and liquid glue, and Elmer’s has a partially-natural option now, too.
+Onyx & Green has a plant-based glue stick and liquid glue.
+Elmer’s did have a partially-natural option, but it looks like that’s not currently available.

 That being said, school glue is formulated to be much safer than other types of craft glues and industrial adhesives.
 So if you have to go with the more conventional kind, I wouldn’t worry too much.